marijnh/Eloquent-JavaScript/17_canvas.md

 {{index "fillRect method", "strokeRect method"}}

 The `fillRect` method fills a ((rectangle)).
 It takes first the x- and y-((coordinates)) of the rectangle's top-left corner, then its width, and then its height.
-A similar method, `strokeRect`, draws the ((outline)) of a rectangle.
+A similar method called `strokeRect` draws the ((outline)) of a rectangle.

 {{index [state, "of canvas"]}}

 Neither method takes any further parameters.
-The color of the fill, thickness of the stroke, and so on, are not determined by an argument to the method (as you might reasonably expect) but rather by properties of the context object.
+The color of the fill, thickness of the stroke, and so on, are not determined by an argument to the method, as you might reasonably expect, but rather by properties of the context object.

 {{index filling, "fillStyle property"}}